Dynastic cycle: Formation and significance

-Chinese history is traditionally represented in terms of dynastic cycles.
 Through its long history, the Chinese people have been ruled not by one dynasty, but by a succession of different dynasties.
-The first orthodox dynasty of China to be described in ancient historical records such as Records of the Grand Historian and Bamboo Annals is the Xia, which was succeeded by the Shang, although concrete existence of the Xia is yet to be archaeologically proven.
+The first orthodox dynasty of China to be described in ancient historical records such as Shiji and Bamboo Annals is the Xia, which was succeeded by the Shang, although concrete existence of the Xia is yet to be archaeologically proven.

 Among these dynasties the Han and Tang are often considered as particularly strong periods, although other dynasties are famous for cultural and other achievements (for instance, the Song dynasty is sometimes associated with rapid economic development).
 Han and Tang, as well as other long, stable dynasties, were followed by periods of disorder and the break-up of China into small regimes.

 Out of disorder a leader eventually arose who unified the country and imposed strong central authority.
 For example, after the Han various dynasties ruled parts of China until Yang Jian reunited China under the Sui dynasty.
 The Sui set the scene for the long and prosperous Tang.
 After the fall of Tang, China again saw a period of political upheaval.

 There is a famous Chinese proverb expressed in the 16th-century novel Romance of the Three Kingdoms that says "After a long split, a union will occur; after a long union, a split will occur" (分久必合，合久必分).
 Each of these rulers would claim the Mandate of Heaven to legitimize their rule.

 Although this well-known dynastic periodization of China is more or less based on traditional Sinocentric ideology, it also applies to non-native rulers who sought to gain the Mandate of Heaven.
 While most ruling dynasties in Chinese history were founded by ethnic Han, there were also dynasties established by non-Han peoples beyond the traditional border of China proper dominated by Han people.
 These include the Yuan founded by Mongols and the Qing founded by Manchus, who later conquered China proper and assumed the title of Emperor of China.